akeita05/greedy-algorithms/README.md

 - Item IDs are non-negative integers.
 - `k ≥ 1` and `m ≥ 1`.
 - Requests need not fit within the cache (i.e., distinct items may exceed `k`).
-- The OPTFF implementation runs in O(m · k) per eviction decision; for very large inputs this is adequate for correctness, though an O(m log k) variant using heaps is possible.
+- The OPTFF implementation runs in O(m · k) per eviction decision; for very large inputs, this is adequate for correctness, though an O(m log k) variant using heaps is possible.

 ---